 Note the geometry of the fascia [1].
 With minimal pressure applied, this should be a convex shape [2] [3].

 SCREEN: *To be provided by authors: The ultrasound screen, showing the geometry of the fascia.
-(Author Comment: )
+(Author Comment: Video uploaded and can be looped to reply if the video is too short.)

 CU: Close up of the talent applying minimal pressure.
 Video Editor: Show 2.3.2 and 2.3.3 together in a split-screen.

 SCREEN: *To be provided by authors: The ultrasound screen, showing the convex shape.
 Authors: Please upload all screen capture recording to your project page.
-(Author Comment: )
+(Author Comment: Both a video and picture was uploaded for this but I think just the picture alone is sufficient.
+I don’t think the video adds much here.)

 Measure the Compartment Fascia Flattening Pressure of the injured leg